 Construction costs can vary widely depending on the type of development.
 Multiple-family residential housing generally costs less to construct than single-family housing.
 Labor and materials cost also have a direct impact on housing costs and are the main component of housing costs.
 Residential construction costs vary greatly depending on the quality of materials used and the size of the home being constructed.
-According to www.building-cost.net, the cost of new residential construction of a single-family home of about 2,000 square feet in Lassen County is approximately \$100 per square foot.
+According to www.building-cost.net, the cost of new residential construction of a single-family home of about 2,000 square feet in Lassen County is approximately \$100 per square foot.5 mitigated to an extent by lower land costs, depending on construction location and the use of fewer amenities.

 If labor or material costs increase substantially, the cost of construction in Lassen County could rise to a level that impacts the price of new construction and rehabilitation.
 Therefore, increased construction costs have the potential to constrain new housing construction and rehabilitation of existing housing.
-Impacts of increased construction costs could be mitigated to an extent by lower land costs, depending on construction location and the use of fewer amenities.
+Impacts of increased construction costs could be

-&lt;sup>5 This estimate covers the cost of a new home under the following assumptions: the home is a four-corner, one-story building with a finished attic, garage, and driveway, and has central heating and cooling, and one 5-foot base fireplace, constructed to 'Class 5, Average Standard' quality.
+5 This estimate covers the cost of a new home under the following assumptions: the home is a four-corner, one-story building with a finished attic, garage, and driveway, and has central heating and cooling, and one 5-foot base fireplace, constructed to 'Class 5, Average Standard' quality.